 Our sound meditation will take place in D-Light Studios in Dublin.
 It will start at 8pm and will finish at midnight.
-There will be two people running this meditation - Anna and Michael who are both qualified sound therapists.
+There will be two people running this meditation - Anna and Michael.
+They are both qualified sound therapists.

 Gong meditation is a unique type of sound practice that involves using therapeutic sounds and vibrations of gongs to promote the ability of self-healing.
 This practice is also sometimes referred to a “sound bath” as gongs are not emitting one sound or key as known in modern music but rather a wall of sounds and frequencies resonating with all objects in its range, especially participants.
 Attendees often describes their experience as being “immersed” in sound waves.